ChooseFI

 A B C D +4

-The easiest way to find local groups across North Carolina.
-This group aggregates 10 local communities and their events statewide — from Charlotte and the Triangle to Asheville, Wilmington, and Greenville.
+The easiest way to find local groups across Pennsylvania.
+This group aggregates 7 local communities and their events statewide — from Philadelphia and Pittsburgh to Harrisburg, Lancaster, and beyond.
 Most meetups and discussions happen at the local level, so check out the city groups below to find your closest community.

 A B C D +4